 Farmers who don’t own enough land, often are forced to work as climbers on bigger coconut farms.
 They climb about 30 trees per day – the trees being up to 30 meters high.
 If they fall, they are unable to work for some time while losing a substantial amount of income.
 This can be disastrous for both the farmer and his or her family.

 The Netherlands is the second largest coconut oil importer in the world.
 89% of the value of all coconut products that we import is coconut oil.
 We immediately export a large part of this oil.
 However, a substantial part, 107 million kilos, is processed in the Netherlands.
 This is subsequently consumed or exported in products.

-Approximately 16 million smallholder farmers are behind the coconut we use in the Netherlands.
-There is relatively little good research available about the employees on plantations and with smallholder farmers.
+Approximately, 16 million smallholder farmers are behind the coconut we use in the Netherlands.
+There is relatively little research available about the employees on plantations and smallholder farmers.
 Fairfood estimates that number to be about 5 million.